 On the left are major sections of Figures 1 and 2 from a 2010 study (Davidson et al.44), consolidated here.
 Results are shown for a number of different tests administered to children who had varying levels of postnatal mercury.
 The authors acknowledged what is obvious in these charts by saying, “we did find significant adverse associations between recent postnatal MeHg (methylmercury) hair level and outcomes” in boys.
 But beyond that they said little more than that the gender effects were “intriguing,” that their “findings are sporadic and not consistent,”(!) and that “this outcome does not constitute evidence of any pattern of associations between MeHg and achievement.”

 Bearing in mind that these charts show the results of all of the tests in which male and female scores were shown separately, one might wonder what it takes to qualify as “consistent” or “evidence of a pattern,” if these charts do not qualify in those regards.
-If these results had shown associations that were compatible with the general groupthink belief about minimal importance of postnatal exposures, rather than contrary to it, the authors’ descriptions of the results would probably have been quite different.
+If these results had shown associations that were compatible with the general groupthink belief about minimal importance of postnatal exposures, rather than contrary to that belief, the authors’ descriptions of the results would probably have been quite different.

 Most people (including scientists) will seldom look at studies sufficiently closely to see contradictions such as can be seen here.
 So the prevailing belief continues to prevail, without good reason.

 For much more on the subject of effects of postnatal exposures to toxins, see www.autism-research.net/postnatal-effects.htm.

 Section 3: Sources of fine particulate matter (PM-2.5) that are also sources of mercury, PCBs and/or PBDEs; we should probably look past the PM and see the effects of the more serious toxins.